hatanaka-lab/CopDDB/README.md

 | ![monomer 48](./copddb/images/monomer_48.svg) | 119692-59-0 | 4-(2,3-epoxypropoxy)butylacrylate |
 | ![monomer 49](./copddb/images/monomer_49.svg) | 48145-04-6 | 2-Hydroxypropyl acrylate |

-## Installation
+## Quick Start
 ### Dependencies
 CopDDB includes Python modules for reading and processing csv files.
-In a Python environment, By utilizing these modules in a Python environment, you can easily manipulate and analyze the CopDDB.
-CopDDB uses the following external libraries.
+We have confirmed that the code can be run with the following external libraries.
 - NumPy
 - pandas
 - RDKit